 Not only do the clogs caused by wipes cost ratepayers, they also impact businesses, the environment, public health, and the health of utility workers.
 When a clog disrupts wastewater service, local restaurants, stores, and office buildings must close until the utility can repair the problems.
 A wipes clog can also cause significant traffic problems when the clog is under a road or public use area.
 In some cases, clogs can also cause the overflow of untreated sewage into local waterways or the community.

 The WIPPES Act would address the wipes problem in a straightforward and reasonable approach, by establishing “Do Not Flush” labeling requirements for non-flushable wet wipes product packaging.
 The bill would take a critical step in stopping the flushing of wet wipes at the source and, as a result, decrease the strains that the flushing of these products have upon property owners, infrastructure, ratepayers, and the surrounding environment.

-Ask your Representative to co-sponsor H.R.
-4602, the Wastewater Infrastructure Pollution Prevention and Environmental Safety Act (WIPPES Act) today!
+Ask your Members to co-sponsor the Wastewater Infrastructure Pollution Prevention and Environmental Safety Act (WIPPES Act) today!